A template node (and all it's children) can be conditionally included or

 },

-directive can be used to show alternate content when
+The else directive can be used to show alternate content when

-directive's condition is false.
+if directive's condition is false.

-directive is ignored but should be a truthy
+The value of an else directive is ignored but should be a truthy

-value. (eg: else: true
+value. (eg: else: true)

 {